How To Make a Sourdough Starter – Beginner’s Guide

 Since then, I’ve learned that sourdough is, yes, a science and an art—but it isn’t a mystery.
 Really, sourdough is an easy (and delicious) way to reclaim simplicity in your home and weekly routine.

-And this is where some folks pump the breaks on their sourdough dreams.
+And this is where some folks pump the brakes on their sourdough dreams.
 But before you come to a screeching halt, stay with me.
 I’ll walk you through each step of making a sourdough starter.

 Within 7-14 days (yes, it does take some time), you will be ready to start the next step of your sourdough journey and enjoy the simple pleasures of baking homemade bread with wild yeast…that you cultivated!